reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    * All data from a specific child device excluding everything else
    * All data from a specific service excluding everything else
-1. The topic structure should be ACL friendly so that rules can be applied to limit child devices and services to access only the data meant for them.
+1. The topic structure should be ACL friendly so that rules can be applied to limit devices and services to access only the data meant for them.
 1. Enable easier extension of topics with further topic suffixes in future:
-   E.g: Support `type` in the topic for measurements like `tedge/measurements/{measurement-type}`
+   E.g: Support `type` in the topic for measurements like `tedge/measurements/{measurement-type}` or config-type in the topic for config management command: `tedge/commands/req/config_update/<config-type>`
+1. Enable exchange of telemetry data just on the local bus, without it getting forwarded to the cloud.
+1. Thin-edge must be able to generate unique `id`s for child devices on the local network, without consulting with the cloud.
+   The device registration service must work even if the tedge device is not connected to a cloud.
+   All translation between tedge-local-ids and cloud-twin-ids should be done internally by the cloud mapper.
+   It is okay for the mapper to use the same tedge-local-ids in the cloud, if they are unique enough.
+   But, the cloud IDs (typically very long and cumbersome) must not be exposed to the tedge network at any cost.

 ### Nice-to have

+1. Avoid using the device id in the topics for the main tedge device to keep those well-known topics simple.
+   Use aliases like `main` or `master` instead, if an identifier is really required.
+   Using `id`s for child devices might be unavoidable.
+1. Consistency/symmetry in the topic structures for the main device, child device and services.
+   For e.g: if the telemetry topic for a child device is like: `tedge/level2/level3/level4/telemetry/...` it would be better if the `telemetry` subtopic is at the 5th level in the topics for the main device and services as well, as that would make wildcard subscriptions like "all telemetry data from all sources" easier.
 1. Dynamic creation/registration of child devices on receipt of the very first data that they send.
    This is desired at least for immediate child devices, if not for further nested child devices.
 1. Easy to create static routing rules so that it is easy to map a local MQTT topic for a nested child device to the equivalent cloud topic for its twin.
-1. All the existing topics like `tedge/measurements`, `tedge/events` imply that the data received on these must be forwarded to the cloud as well.
-   Currently there is no way to tell thin-edge to just route some data internally and not forward those to the cloud.
-   Since filtering and aggregation on the edge is a very common use-case, especially for local analytics, this is highly desired.
 1. It would be ideal if the context/source of data (tedge device, service or child device) can be understood from the topic directly.
    For e.g: a topic scheme like `tedge/main/{id}`, `tedge/service/{id}` and `tedge/child/{id}` is more user-friendly
    than a simpler context agnostic scheme like `tedge/{id}` where `id` can be for any "thing".
-1. Allowing the "things" in a local domain to use their user-friendly unique IDs (within the tedge namespace) in MQTT topics over their globally unique cloud IDs (typically very long and cumbersome) would be desired.
-   Ideally, all translation between user-provided-ids and cloud-twin-ids should be done internally by thin-edge, as long as it doesn't adversely affect any data mapping cost at scale.
 1. Limit the topic levels to 7 as AWS IoT core has a [max limit of 7](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/mqtt-design-best-practices.html)
-1. Symmetric topics: It would be good to keep the subtopic levels symmetric so that the wildcard subscriptions like "subscribe to all measurements from all devices and services" are easier.
+1. Make the `tedge/` MQTT topic prefix configurable so that it can be changed in the rare event of a name clash.

 ### Out of scope

 1. Routing different kinds of data to different clouds, e.g: all telemetry to azure and all commands from/to Cumulocity.
    Even though this requirement is realistic, thin-edge MQTT topics must not be corrupted with cloud specific semantics, and the same requirement will be handled with some external routing mechanism(e.g: routing via bridge topics)
-1. Ability to run multiple thin-edge instances connected to the same remote MQTT broker but managing their own set of isolated child devices.

 ## Proposals